t-sagara/PortableTab/docs/quick_start.rst

 Quick Start
 ===========

-Here is a brief description of basic usage of PortableTab.
+Here is a brief description of basic usage of *PortableTab*.

 Create Table
 ------------